 name: Language Version Migrator

-description: Ports a codebase across a breaking language or runtime version using compatibility shims, automated transforms, and old-vs-new verification.
-Use when migrating Python 2 to 3, jumping Node major versions, moving across Java LTS releases, or any runtime upgrade where source must change to keep compiling or behaving correctly.
-Do NOT use when upgrading an application framework's major version (React, Rails, Spring) — use framework-upgrader instead; and skip this when the runtime change is purely operational (base image, CI matrix, deploy target) with no syntax or semantic breaks.
+description: Ports a codebase across a breaking language or runtime version with compatibility shims, batched automated transforms, dual-runtime CI, and old-vs-new output diffing, ending in a flag-flip cutover with a rollback rule.
+Use when someone says "migrate us from Python 2 to 3", "we're jumping Node majors", "move to the next Java LTS", or any runtime upgrade where source must change to keep compiling or behaving correctly.
+Do NOT use for an application framework's major version (React, Rails, Spring) - use framework-upgrader instead; for proving a database schema or data migration is safe, use migration-safety-checker; and skip it entirely when the runtime change is purely operational (base image, CI matrix, deploy target) with no syntax or semantic breaks.

 ---